CathalDolan/safeface/README.md

     - 7.2.6 - User Registration
         Where a User inputs a password in the incorrect format, they are not given an indication as to what is wrong.
         Instead the notice states that the existing passwords match, which is not the case.
+    - 7.2.7 - Email Sending Speed
+        Emails take up to 5 minutes to reach the recipient's inbox.
+While this is an external issues, investigation is required to correct the problem
+    - 7.2.8 - Product Info Page Thumbnail ID'section
+        The same ID's are repeated on both sets of thumbnails.
+While this causes a linting error, neither
+    - 7.2.9 - Shopping Cart
+        User can only update the top quantity.
+This is due to the targetting of the ID in the code.
+Needs to be updated to target an alternative tag.

 - **7.3 - Hacks**
     - 7.3.1 - My Account & Cart in Header on Mobile